moononournation/Arduino_GFX/README.md

 ### Tobe Support Display (Sponsors can make it happen)

-* FastLED Martix supported by co-operate with Canvas
 * Mono display supported by co-operate with Canvas
 * Multi-color e-ink display supported by co-operate with Canvas